opensearch-project/project-website/_posts/2025-09-30-introduction-to-ai-agents-in-opensearch.md

 Flow agent is useful for [retrieval-augmented generation (RAG)](https://opensearch.org/blog/using-opensearch-for-retrieval-augmented-generation-rag/), where the agent invokes a tool to retrieve the knowledge base, and then invokes another tool to call the LLM while passing the knowledge base retrieved from the previous step as input, along with the query.
 This is ideal for implementing *one-shot prompts*.

-For more information on Flow agents, read [here](https://docs.opensearch.org/latest/ml-commons-plugin/agents-tools/agents/flow/).
+For more information about Flow agents, read [here](https://docs.opensearch.org/latest/ml-commons-plugin/agents-tools/agents/flow/).

 ## **Conversational flow agent**